 If you’re after Holiday Homes or a Holiday Park, they are common throughout the Mount and the surrounding local area.
 Many are in close proximity to Maunganui Road and the Main Beach.
 This is a very popular holiday destination in the Bay of Plenty and has won numerous awards in New Zealand.

 More About Mount Maunganui below the following listings and map.
 As well as the Maori Legend of Mauao.

 Mount Maunganui is situated atop a sand bar that connects Mauao to the mainland, a geographical formation referred to as a tombolo.
-Due to this formation, the residents and visitors of Mount Maunganui have both a harbour side beach known as Pilot Bay and an ocean side beach known as Mt Maunganui.
+Due to this formation, the residents and visitors of Mount Maunganui have both a harbour-side beach known as Pilot Bay and an ocean-side beach known as Mt Maunganui.
 This beach has excellent surf.
-From the base of Mauao, the distance between the harbour and ocean is roughly 300 meters.
+From the base of Mauao, the distance between the harbour and the ocean is roughly 300 meters.

 There was once a hill with no name who lived on the edge of the Hautere forest.
 This nameless was a pononga (slave) to the great chiefly mountain, Otanewainuku.
 To the southwest was the shapely form of Puwhenua, a beautiful hill, clothed in all the fine greens of the ferns and shrubs and trees of the forest of Tane.